DHTMLX/docs-suite/docs/optimus_guides/index.md

 }
 ~~~

-You can find more details on API methods [below](**добавить ссылку**).
+You can find more details on API methods [below](optimus_guides/index.md#api).

 5\.
-Finally, initialize your application.
-Navigate to the *index.html* file and update its code with the following:
+Finally, we've initialized our application via updating the code of the *index.html* file with the following:

 ~~~html
 <!DOCTYPE html>